R-factor (crystallography)

-In crystallography, the R-factor (sometimes called residual factor or reliability factor or the R-value or RWork) is a measure of the agreement between the crystallographic model and the experimental X-ray diffraction data.
+In crystallography, the R-factor (sometimes called residual factor or reliability factor or the R-value or RWork) is a measure of the disagreement between the crystallographic model and the experimental X-ray diffraction data - lower the R value lower is the disagreement or better is the agreement.
 In other words, it is a measure of how well the refined structure predicts the observed data.
 The value is also sometimes called the discrepancy index, as it mathematically describes the difference between the experimental observations and the ideal calculated values.
 It is defined by the following equation:

 where F is the so-called structure factor and the sum extends over all the reflections of X-rays measured and their calculated counterparts respectively.
 The structure factor is closely related to the intensity of the reflection it describes: